readthedocs/blog/user-defined-redirects.rst

 You would set the following configuration::

     Type: Page Redirect
-    From URL: /example.html
+    From URL: example.html
-    To URL: /examples/intro.html
+    To URL: examples/intro.html

-Note that the ``/`` at the start doesn't count the ``/en/latest``, but just the user-controlled section of the URL.

 Sphinx Redirects
 ----------------